nadeemlab/DoseRTX/README.md

 ![architecure_image](./images/network_arch_1.png)*We train a Unet like CNN architecture to output the voxel-wise 3D dose prediction corresponding to an input comprising of 3D CT/contours which are concatenated along the channel dimension.
 The network follows a common encoder-decoder style architecture which is composed of a series of layers which progressively downsample the input (encoder) using max pooling operation, until a bottleneck layer, where the process is reversed (decoder).
 Additionally, Unet-like skip connections are added between corresponding layers of encoder and decoder.
 This is done to share low-level information between the encoder and decoder counterparts.
 The network (Figure 2) uses Convolution-BatchNorm-ReLU-Dropout as a block to perform series of convolution.
 Dropout is used with a dropout rate of 50%.
 Maxpool is used to downsample the image by 2 in each spatial level of encoder.
 All the convolutions in the encoder are 3×3×3 3D spatial filters with a stride of 1 in all 3 directions.
 In the decoder we use trilinear upsampling followed by regular 2 × 2 × 2 stride 1 convolution.
 The last layer in the decoder maps its input to a one channel output (1283, 1).*

 ## Installation
-It is highly recommended to install dependencies in either a python virtual environment or anaconda environment.
+We highly recommend installing dependencies in either a python virtual environment or anaconda environment.
 Instructions for python virtual environment:

-Install all the dependencies present in requirements.txt
+Install all the dependencies present in requirements.txt:
 ```bash
 python3 -m venv venv
 source venv/bin/activate